 Father’s Day is Sunday, June 20 and it’s time to start thinking about how you want to show appreciation for the favorite dads in your life.
 We’ve gathered some Father’s Day gift ideas to help you come up with something Dad will love!

 Most dads would appreciate some family time and a good meal (check out all of the fun for Father’s Day in Columbus!), but if you want to get him a gift, here are some ideas that would be useful to a lot of dads.
-Many of these options are all under $45 and most are well under that price – and Amazon ships fast, so you’ll get it on time if you order through Prime (it’s a good time to start a trial if you aren’t already a member).

 If you have little money to spend, don’t be afraid to get creative.
-People assume dads won’t appreciate homemade gifts as much, but the drink coaster that I made my dad in 4th grade is still in use on his side table.
+Many assume dads won’t appreciate homemade gifts as much, but the drink coaster that I made my dad in 4th grade is still in use on his side table.
 He doesn’t care what something looks like, as long as it’s functional.

 If your dad has specific hobbies that make gifting easy, consider yourself lucky and go with something you’ll know he’ll use.

 Due to extended closures of many local businesses, we encourage you to BUY LOCAL!
 Gift cards are a great way to support local businesses.
 If your dad is local to Columbus, considering buying him a gift card to a favorite attraction, retailer, or restaurant.